Jake Bloss: Houston Astros

 Bloss was selected by the Houston Astros in the third round of the 2023 Major League Baseball draft.
 He was the highest selected draft pick in Georgetown history.

 Bloss spent his first professional season with the rookie-level Florida Complex League Astros and Fayetteville Woodpeckers, accumulating a 2.89 ERA in 7 games.
 He started 2024 with the Asheville Tourists before being promoted to the Corpus Christi Hooks.
-In 12 starts between the two affiliates, Bloss compiled a 1.74 ERA with 60 strikeouts and pitched a combined no-hitter for the Hooks.
+In 12 starts between the two affiliates, Bloss compiled a 1.74 ERA with 60 strikeouts and pitched the first 6.1 innings of a combined no-hit, no-run win for the Hooks over the Missions in San Antonio on June 15, the first no-hitter in the history of the Hooks.

 On June 20, 2024, the Astros announced that they would be promoting Bloss to the majors for the first time to make his MLB debut the next day.
 He was officially selected to the 40-man and active rosters the following day.
-In his debut against the Baltimore Orioles, Bloss allowed two runs on six hits with two strikeouts across 3 2/3 innings.
+In his debut against the Baltimore Orioles, Bloss allowed two runs on six hits with two strikeouts across 3 2/3 innings in the Astros win over Orioles.
 He was placed on the injured list the next day with right shoulder discomfort.

+After a rehab start at Triple-A Sugar Land, in which he gave up no runs on one hit and struck out three in 4 innings pitched, Bloss returned for two more Astros starts, a win over the Marlins, in which he struck out four in 4 innings pitched, and a loss in Oakland against the Athletics.

 Toronto Blue Jays

 On July 29, 2024, Bloss, Joey Loperfido, and Will Wagner were traded to the Toronto Blue Jays in exchange for pitcher Yusei Kikuchi.
 He made 8 starts down the stretch for the Triple-A Buffalo Bisons, struggling to an 0–4 record and 6.91 ERA with 25 strikeouts across 27 1/3 innings pitched.

-Bloss was optioned to Triple-A Buffalo to begin the 2025 season.
+For the second annual MLB Spring Breakout games for top prospects in March 2025, the Blue Jays selected Bloss to start their game against the Twins.
+He struck out four of the six hitters he faced and retired in two innings pitched, earning All Spring Breakout First Team honors.[10]
+Bloss was optioned to Triple-A Buffalo to begin the 2025 regular season.
 On May 13, 2025, it was announced that Bloss would require surgery to repair his ulnar collateral ligament; he was subsequently ruled out for the remainder of the year, as well as part of the 2026 campaign.

+Bloss was optioned to Triple-A Buffalo ahead of the 2026 season as he continued to recover from surgery.